vlinga2/FetchRewards/README.md

 # FetchRewards

-UI:
+UI:<br />
 Grouping by list Id is shown with background color of list item in the recycler view.

-Classes:
+Classes: <br />
-1.MainActivity
+1.MainActivity <br />
-2.CustomAdapter : Recycklerview's adapter.
+2.CustomAdapter : Recycklerview's adapter. <br />
-3.ListItem: This is data type of each list item for the recycler view.
+3.ListItem: This is data type of each list item for the recycler view. <br />

 Contents of classes: